Vicnature/alx-system_engineering-devops/0x02-shell_redirections/README.md

-10-no_more_js delete all regular files with a .js extension 11-directories counts number of directories in the current directory 12-newest_files displays the 10 newest files in the current directory
+10-no_more_js delete all regular files with a .js extension 11-directories counts number of directories in the current directory 12-newest_files displays the 10 newest files in the current directory 14-findthatword displays lines containing the pattern root from the file etc/passwd